zio/zio/docs/reference/test/aspects/index.md

       for {
         _ <- TestClock.timeZone
       } yield assertCompletes
-    } @@ withLiveClock //@@ withLiveClock uses the live Clock service from the ZIO runtime in the test test("A flaky test that only works on the JVM and sometimes fails; let's compose some aspects!") {
+    } @@ withLiveClock, //@@ withLiveClock uses the live Clock service from the ZIO runtime in the test test("A flaky test that only works on the JVM and sometimes fails; let's compose some aspects!") {
       assertTrue(false)
     } @@ jvmOnly           // only run on the JVM